DAWN-Foundation/dawn/README.md

 # Deploy the program locally
 anchor deploy --provider.cluster l

+# [Optional] If required to import the IDL somewhere
 # Copy the IDL of the deployed program to the clipboard
 # where `~/andrena/dawn` points to the project directory
-# only needed if need to import the IDL somewhere
-pbcopy < ~/andrena/dawn/target/idl/plan.json
+pbcopy < ~/andrena/dawn/target/idl/dawn.json
 ```

 ### Testnet Setup